Compensatory Unconscious

 the unconscious is continuously compensatory in its action upon the conscious situation of the moment.
 It is therefore not a matter of indifference what our conscious attitude is towards the unconscious.

-Jung asserts the continuity and moment-to-moment operation of the compensatory unconscious, stressing that the quality of the conscious attitude directly shapes what compensation the unconscious produces.
+Jung asserts the continuous and moment-by-moment compensatory action of the unconscious upon consciousness, arguing that the quality of the conscious attitude directly conditions the character of what the unconscious produces.

 Jung, Carl Gustav, Civilization in Transition, 1964thesis